ethanmoffat/EndlessClient/contributing.md

     - Group statements together for logical cohesion
     - Put empty lines around functions, properties, etc.
 - Avoid use of explicit `this` or `base` keywords

+> ⚠️ If you do not adhere to the above code style, your build may fail locally
+>
+> To resolve build errors due to formatting, run the following commands:
+> - Windows: `dotnet format EndlessClient.sln`
+> - Linux: `dotnet format EndlessClient.Linux.sln`

 ### Naming